 Do these three aspects look family to you?
 If they do, it’s likely because you either wrote nonfiction previously or are family with the steps necessary.

-Just as nonfiction is built around a theme, filled with examples, and often provides some form of takeaway at the end, so do devotionals.
+Just as nonfiction is built around a specific theme of the book, filled with examples, and often provides some form of takeaway at the end, so do devotionals.

 With this in mind, while nonfiction covers a variety of genres and audiences, the subgren of devotionals are commonly associated with the Christian faith and therefore written for audiences who identify as followers of Jesus.

-Just as a condensed self-help book may be written for those trying to reach a certain health lifestyle, emotional intelligence, or productive living, devotionals usually target readers wanting to grow in their relationship with Jesus Christ.
+Just as a condensed self-help book may be written for those trying to reach a certain health lifestyle, emotional intelligence, or productive living, devotionals as a type of spiritual book usually target readers wanting to grow in their relationship with Jesus Christ.